YeeticusFinch/roll69/README.md

 - Movement measurement (in feet)
 - 3D dice roller
 - Soundbites that play a sound whenever you click on a token (ie. Kool Aid Man says "Oh Yeah")
+- A config file (config.txt) to control specific configuration settings

 ## Planned Features: